Tooblippe/tooblippe/readme.md

 I help my clients automate the engineering tasks of:
 * Data acquisition
 * Data analysis
-* Automated reporting in many different formats
+* :outbox_tray: Automated reporting in many different formats
 * Tailored web applications and BI applications

 Below is a listing of some of the interesting work have been doing with my clients.